visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 On the other hand, often work on the SCF is a high priority and requires rapid response from a developer that is on site with access to SCF.

+In many ways, an SCF-only incident is just a different form of *escalation*.

 Our current plan is to handle this on a case-by-case basis.
 If neither the primary nor backup are able to handle a customer response incident requiring the SCF, the primary should